kahlil/blog/_posts/2017-02-27-three-things-you-didnt-know-about-the-async-pipe.md

 ## Keeping track of references

-Let's back of and refactor above code to what it would look like without the help of the `AsyncPipe`.
+Let's back off and refactor the above code to what it would look like without the help of the `AsyncPipe`.
 But while we're at it, let's introduce a button to restart generating numbers and pick a random background color for the elements each time we regenerate the sequence.

 {% highlight js %}
 {% raw %}